victorabarros/ura-bot/README.md

 ## Monitoring

 To monitor the bot's server, it's using the [Uptime Kuma](https://uptime.kuma.pet/), a self-hosted monitoring tool.
-It has integration with Telegram, so if a heartbeat fails, it must send me a message on telegram.
+It has integration with Telegram, so if a heartbeat fails it sends a message on telegram.

 ## Support